pgelinas/gradleplugins/pdePlugin/readme.md

 # Changelog
 * 8.0: Revamp of the project.
-** Migrated to gradle 1.3 minimum.
+    * Migrated to gradle 1.3 minimum.
 Might work with earlier versions, not tested.
-** Removed duality product/feature, now only one plugin and switch between the two mode is done by configuration.
+    * Removed duality product/feature, now only one plugin and switch between the two mode is done by configuration.
-** Eased configuration by following gradle's dsl features.
+    * Eased configuration by following gradle's dsl features.
-** Reworked unversionned launcher and pde build: tries its best to detect proper jar and script dir.
+    * Reworked unversionned launcher and pde build: tries its best to detect proper jar and script dir.
 No extensive testing done, might not always work.
+    * Target platform definition file now hanlded by PDE itself using the new pde.provisionTargetDefinition ant task.
-** Lots of internal code cleanup.
+    * Lots of internal code cleanup.
 * 7.0.2: ant BuildException catching for avoiding ugly stack traces when the PDE build fails
 * 7.0.1: full refactoring, .link files generation, target platform cleaning, etc.
 * 6.8: use extLocations